About BHC

 Baltic Sea Hydrogen Collector - Unlocking the hydrogen potential in the Baltic Sea

 The Baltic Sea Hydrogen Collector (BHC) is a ground-breaking project to create a first-of-its-kind offshore hydrogen pipeline infrastructure in the Baltic Sea Region to secure more energy for the Nordics and Europe.
-The project is initiated by the Finnish and Swedish transmission system operators Gasgrid Finland Oy and Nordion Energi AB together with the wind power developers OX2 in Sweden and Copenhagen Infrastructure Partners in Denmark.
+The project is developed by the Finnish and Swedish transmission system operators Gasgrid Finland Oy and Nordion Energi AB together with the renewable infrastructure developer Copenhagen Infrastructure Partners in Denmark.

 Hydrogen – the path towards Europe’s clean and secure energy future